blair55/blair55.src/content/blog/serverless-package-done-right.md

 date: 2019-04-01T11:36:05+01:00
 draft: false
 tags:
   - aws
   - parameter-store
   - serverless
   - bash
 ---

 ## Problem

-The severless framework [package command](https://serverless.com/framework/docs/providers/aws/guide/packaging/) claims to be useful in CI/CD workflows.
-The command produces cloud formation stacks json files on disk that can be bundled and considered the 'deployment artifacts' at the end of the pipeline.
-These artifacts can be provided to the `serverless deploy` command that could be run at a later date.
+The Severless Framework [package command](https://serverless.com/framework/docs/providers/aws/guide/packaging/) claims to be useful in CI/CD workflows.
+The command results in the production of AWS Cloud Formation stack json files (or alternative cloud provider equivalent) on disk.
+These files can be bundled and considered the 'deployment artifact' at the end of the pipeline.
+The artifact can be provided to the `serverless deploy` command that could be run at a later date.

 This two-step package/deploy process is very familiar, so I was lured into using the `serverless package` command.
 However, there is a major flaw in the design!